calculix/cae/README.md

 - Do not remove comments.
 Include them into apropriate tree item's INP_code.

+- There is a glitch in the graphics window.
+If you click left and drag even just a little, then the model disappears.
+I guess this is due to inappropriate center of rotation.
+Recovery is by the Fit view button.
+Middle-drag and right-drag work ok.

+- "I am not quite sure, what the intended workflow is.
+I'd expect some representation (object tree) of what has been imported and/or has been already defined.
+The tree in the CAE window seems to be just sort of a menu but not an actual object tree."

 **New features:**

+- PDF manual for beginners

 - Visualize BC's, constraints and loads in VTK.